Exxon minimized climate change internally after conceding that fossil fuels cause it

 Last year, Exxon said it plans to spend about $17 billion on "lower emission initiatives" through 2027.
 That represents, at most, 17% of the total capital investments the company plans to make during that period.

-Exxon recently bought a company called Denbury that specializes in capturing carbon dioxide emissions and injecting them into oil wells to boost production.
+Exxon recently said it is buying a company called Denbury that specializes in capturing carbon dioxide emissions and injecting them into oil wells to boost production.
 It's also planning to build a hydrogen plant and a facility to capture and store carbon emissions in Texas.

 The company could spend more on "lower emission initiatives" if it sees "additional supportive government policies and new and improved technology," the spokesperson said.